top of page

 Levi Lewis

 A recent graduate of University of Maryland, Baltimore County, Levi is a filmmaker and documentarian.
 He works as a freelance videographer documenting the Baltimore arts scene.
 His work has been shown at the Baltimore Museum of Art, Morgan State University, and the Walters Art Museum, and his video“Nothing About Us Without Us” has been shown at the Maryland Arts Council’s 2024 Arts Summit.
-He currently leads the White Caucus, facilitating conversations for white people to reflect on their roles in racial dynamics.

 Matt Lightner